iamkun/dayjs/ReadMe.md

 #### Difference
 - return Number

-To get the difference of two `Dayjs` object in milliseconds or other unit.
+Get the difference of two `Dayjs` object in milliseconds or other unit.
 ```js
 dayjs().diff(Dayjs, unit);
 dayjs().diff(dayjs(), 'years'); // 0